DivanteLtd/microservices-book/book/ch3-best-practices.md

 ## Rely on Contracts Between Services

-Keep all code at a similar level of maturity and stability.
-When you have to modify the behaviour of a currently deployed (and stable) microservice, it’s usually better to put the new logic into a new, separate service.
+Keep all codes at a similar level of maturity and stability.
+When you have to modify the behavior of a currently deployed (and stable) microservice, it’s usually better to put the new logic into a new, separate service.
 It’s sometimes called "immutable architecture".

 Another point here is that you should maintain similar, specific requirements for all microservices like data formats, enumerating return values and describing error handling.